 It might look like your teeth are bleeding, but if you think you see blood coming from your teeth, it's almost certainly just the gum bleeding around your tooth.

 The hard outer surface of your tooth, dental enamel, has no blood supply.
-It’s only the inner pulp chamber which contains blood vessels.
+It's only the inner pulp chamber that contains blood vessels.
 Your gums, on the other hand, are full of blood vessels which will cause bleeding gums if they are exposed.